Rethes/3D_SnakeGame/README.md

 ## <a name="Future Improvements"> Future Improvements</a>
 - Add difficulty levels (easy, medium, hard)
-- Add a start up window with the name of the game
+- Add a start-up window with the name of the game
 - Implement a high score feature
 - Add power ups to the game